tinymovr/avlos/README.md

 ### Topics

 - The Avlos_Command enum is structured so as to be compatible with CAN bus RTR field (i.e. 0 -> write, 1 -> read)
+- Even though Avlos generators generate a protocol hash for both device-side (as a variable) and client-side implementations (as an object attribute), the way the hash is retrieved/checked/enforced is not included.
+This is due to the fact that each comms channel may implement different means of performing the above.